Why We Farm

 Do you wish you were farming?
 Or do you want to know more about why and how your local farmer makes a living off the land?

-For people who want to know the whole truth about life as a modern day farmer; here is an easily accessible book of interviews that features fifteen farmers, each with different agricultural methods and business models.
+Here is an easily accessible book of interviews that features fifteen farmers, each with different agricultural methods and business models.

 From conventional to organic, Permaculture to Big Ag, from wholesale to mail-order, from single crop to wide product diversity, this little book covers them all.